Add a Friendly Face to Your Employees’ 401(k)s

 So what are you, the plan sponsor, to do?

-Well, you can add Certified Coaching to your Betterment at Work 401(k), giving your employees access to professional financial advice from our team of CERTIFIED FINANCIAL PLANNER™ professionals.
+Well, you can add Financial Coaching to your Betterment at Work 401(k), giving your employees access to professional financial advice from our team of advisors.
 These experts—all fiduciaries, by the way—add a warm touch to the cold arithmetic of retirement saving.
 They can help your employees not only maximize their 401(k)s, but sort through the rest of their financial lives.

 “You know, the biggest emotion I sense from clients after a session isn’t excitement; it’s a sense of relief,” says Corbin Blackwell, one of our advisors.
 “They’re smart people, but investing is scary.
 Sometimes you just need reassurance that you’re on the right track.”